homegeneral infosamplesblogfaqcontactus

 A. The 3D views are very simple but very accurate with regards to the location in the stadium and poles.
 Netting and screens have not yet been added to these views.
 They are mainly provided to give a perspective from each seat.
 The 2D overview map contains a more complete representation of the view.

 A. The Red Sox and other ticket sellers will attempt to guide you to the right section by including the Grandstand section that is directly above it.
-For the above example, it means that Right Field Box 91 is directly below Grandstand section 5.
-By removing section 5 from the search, the seat can easily be found.
-We have found that this additional bit of information provided by the Red Sox causes quite a bit of confusion.
+For the above example, it means that Right Field Box 4 is directly below Grandstand section 7.
+The B stands for Box (Right Field Box, Field Box or Loge Box).
+We think this is more confusing and would prefer that they would simply state, Right Field Box 4 without the Grandstand section.

 Q. How does Precise Seating make money?